 Oklahoma Watch is a non-profit organization that produces in-depth and investigative journalism on important public-policy issues facing the state.
 Our mission is to dig beneath the surface of issues of public importance, provide insightful analysis and reveal surprising trends, facts, issues, underlying causes and possible solutions.
 Oklahoma Watch is non-partisan and strives to be balanced, fair, accurate and comprehensive.
 Our goal is make a difference in the lives of Oklahomans.

 The Center for Responsive Politics is the nation's premier research group tracking money in U.S. politics and its effect on elections and public policy.
 Nonpartisan, independent and nonprofit, the organization aims to create a more educated voter, an involved citizenry and a more transparent and responsive government.
-In short, the Center's mission is to inform citizens about how money in politics affects their lives, empower voters and activists by providing unbiased information, and advocate for a transparent and responsive government.
+Its OpenSecrets Blog, run by award-winning journalists, breaks original stories that go behind the numbers, including investigative work on "dark money" and its growing role in electoral politics.

 New America Media is the country's first and largest national collaboration and advocate of 2000 ethnic news organizations.
 Over 57 million ethnic adults connect to each other, to home countries and to America through 3000+ ethnic media, the fastest growing sector of American journalism.
 Founded by the nonprofit Pacific News Service in 1996, NAM is headquartered in California with offices inNew York and Washington D.C., and partnerships with journalism schools to grow local associations of ethnic media.